Henry Wilmot, 1st Earl of Rochester: First Civil War

 All recognised that Wilmot was popular with the soldiers he commanded, due to a "mixture of courage, enterprise, and boozy affability" Clarendon famously, if waspishly, noted "He was a man proud and ambitious, and incapable of being contented; an orderly officer in marches and governing his troops.
 He drank hard, and had a great power over all who did so, which was a great people".
 This popularity and his central position in the army command, allowed him to start to exert political influence.
 In June Wilmot felt in a strong enough position to canvas support in the army to ask the king to dismiss his two principal civilian advisers, Lord Digby and the Chancellor of the Exchequer, Sir John Culpeper, and to adopt the strategy of a march on London.
-Charles, who had no personal affection for Wilmot (because Wilmot had voted for the death of the Earl of Strafford), dismissed the strategy and kept Digby and Culpeper on as his advisers.
+Charles, who had no personal affection for Wilmot (because Wilmot had voted for the death of the Earl of Strafford), dismissed the strategy and retained Digby and Culpeper as his advisers.

-With the failure of his first scheme, Wilmot made an unauthorized contact with the Earl of Essex who was the parliamentarian commander-in-chief, to see if a peace could be arranged.
+With the failure of his first scheme, Wilmot made an unauthorized contact with the Earl of Essex who was the Parliamentarian commander-in-chief, to see if a peace could be arranged.
 The king was easily persuaded by Digby and Culpeper that Wilmot's actions were treasonable.
 Wilmot was arrested on 8 August 1644, stripped of all his offices, and incarcerated in Exeter.
 His popularity within the army led many of its officers to petition on his behalf and eventually to placate them, all charges against Wilmot were dropped on the understanding that he would retire overseas.
 Wilmot went to France, to join the exiled court of his old patron Queen Henrietta Maria.

 Three years later, when Digby arrived in Paris, the dispute between the men was neither forgotten nor forgiven and they fought a duel.
 Wilmot was defeated with a stab through the hand.